lubuntu-team/manual/source/4/4.4/Update-Notifier.rst

 Version
 -------
-Lubuntu ships version 0.1 of Update Notifier.
+Lubuntu ships with version 0.1 of Update Notifier.

 How to Launch
 -------------